Videos and DVDs

 Talking About Vaccines With Dr. Paul Offit

 This series of short videos features Dr. Paul Offit answering common questions about vaccines.
-The videos are available on DVDs in a looped format and are available for purchase by healthcare providers.

 These short videos address recent vaccine news and developments.